Samreay/ChainConsumer/README.md

 I would like to thank the following people for their contribution in issues, algorithms and code snippets which have helped improve ChainConsumer:

+* Simon Dupourqué (for his PRs and suggestions to make ChainConsumer better for all)
 * Chris Davis (check out https://github.com/cpadavis/preliminize)
 * Joe Zuntz
 * Scott Dedelson